 Rich Brown Eyes (Red Base) typically deep/darker in color.
 The red base in the brown means that green is your complimentary color.
 Red-violets and red-oranges are your analogous colors.

-Make your deep brown eyes mesmerizing — A great option is neutrals with a red base.
 I’m talking rich browns, burnt coppers, burgundy, and rose tones (yep, you and the green eyes can share eyeshadow palettes).

 Make your deep brown eyes pop — green colored eyeshadows are really going to create the contrast you need to make your eyes stand out.
 Alternatively, you could also use teals just like your green-eyed comrades.